 A special online November episode of Fishtrap Fireside comes to you beginning Friday, November 5th with readings from three Wallowa County writers; Lauren MacDonald, Randi Movich, and Amy Zahm.
 Anyone anywhere can take in Fireside online at Fishtrap.org and on Fishtrap’s YouTube Channel.

-Fishtrap Fireside is a local monthly reading series designed to feature diverse voices of local writers.
-Since the program launched in 2013, more than 80 Wallowa County writers have stepped up to the podium to share their work.
-Audiences have enjoyed a variety of genres including cowboy poetry, fiction, nonfiction, journalism, memoir, sci-fi fantasy, humor, essay, travelogue, food stories, and more.
-Each month offers a fresh look at what people of the west are thinking about and writing down.
+Fishtrap Fireside is a monthly reading series designed to feature diverse voices from local writers.
+Each month offers a fresh look at what people of the West are thinking about and writing down.

 Learn more at Fishtrap.org